lnlp/LMIC-node/README.md

 When creating a device in the TTN console one must specify a unique device identifier for the device.
 The device-id used in LMIC-node is only used for display purposes (and is not the same as the device identifier in the TTN Console) but it is useful to use the same device-id for LMIC-node as the device identifier in the TTN console (or at least make it similar).
 That will make it easier to recognize traffic in the TTN console because the device identifier displayed on the console and the device-id displayed on the node's display (or serial monitor) will match.

-In the BSF a default device-id (DEVICEID_DEFAULT) is defined per board type.
-The default device-id can be overriden by defining DEVICEID in lorawan-keys.h, or defining ABP_DEVICEID in lorawan-keys.h.
+In the BSF a default device-id (`DEVICEID_DEFAULT`) is defined per board type.
+The default device-id can be overriden by defining `DEVICEID` in file `lorawan-keys.h`, or defining `ABP_DEVICEID` in `lorawan-keys.h`.
 If defined latter will be used when ABP activation is used.

-lorawan-keys.h can contain both the keys used for OTAA activation as well as the keys used for ABP activation.
+`lorawan-keys.h` can contain both the keys used for OTAA activation as well as the keys used for ABP activation.
 Keys used for OTAA and ABP are different and they have different names.
 Only the keys for the used actvation type (OTAA or ABP) need to be specified.

 Tip: For testing purposes it is possible to create two different devices in the TTN console for the same hardware device, one for OTAA activation and the other for ABP activation.
 Both sets of keys can be added to lorawan-keys.h and for both a different device-id can be added to lorawan-keys.h.
 This way a single hardware device can be used for both OTAA and ABP (only one at a time).
-All that to needs to be done to switch the device from OTAA to ABP is to enable the `-D ABP_ACTIVATION` setting in the `[common]` section in platformio.ini (or vice versa) and then recompile and upload the firmware.
+All that to needs to be done to switch the device from OTAA to ABP is to enable the `-D ABP_ACTIVATION` setting in the `[common]` section in `platformio.ini` (or vice versa) and then recompile and upload the firmware.

 ### 3.7 platformio.ini